Insurance Warning

 • No maintenance records

-In these cases, many claims for damp, mould, or foundation damage are rejected on the spot.
+In these cases, claims for damp, mould, or foundation damage are often rejected on the spot.

 3. The Rising Cost of Foundation Damage

-When gutters are blocked, water doesn't just go into your roof—it pours over the side and pools at the base of your house.
-In Essex and Hertfordshire, where we have a lot of clay-heavy soil, this constant saturation can lead to:
+When gutters are blocked, water pours over the side and pools at the base of your house.
+In Essex and Hertfordshire, where we have clay-heavy soil, this constant saturation can lead to:

-These are the most expensive repairs a homeowner can face, and they're the ones insurers are most likely to contest if your gutters haven't been cleared.
+These are the most expensive repairs a homeowner can face, and insurers are most likely to contest them if your gutters haven't been cleared.

 Typical Costs: